-This category has its unique characteristics: the victims are mostly Muslims, and the proximate causes are frequently based on rumours and prejudices against a group.
+This category has its unique characteristics: the victims are mostly Muslims, and the proximate causes are frequently based on rumors and prejudices against a group.

 It’s also noteworthy that the proportion of this sort of lynching among all mob violence cases has risen in the last three years.

-Surprisingly, the IndiaSpend analysis reveals that between 2010 and 2017, 97 per cent of all attacks centred on bovine issues were reported in the latter three years.
+Surprisingly, the IndiaSpend analysis reveals that between 2010 and 2017, 97 percent of all attacks centered on bovine issues were reported in the latter three years.